stewartadcock/stewartadcock.github.io/_posts/2025-11-13-movement-prescription.md

 1. There are a lot of people out there who need yoga in their lives - whether that’s for physical or mental reasons (or just for fun!)
 2. I was annoyed at the technical challenge, and even more annoyed at the costs, when I looked for options to share videos with a wider audience.

-I was in a position where if anyone could fix those two problems, it was me.
+If anyone could fix those two problems, it was me.
 So I did.

 # For Students